rice2000/scf-docs/Stellar Community Fund Participation Guidelines.md

 Engaging in vote manipulation will cause your proposal to be disqualified.
 This includes botspam, fake/sock puppet accounts, and brigading.
 Participants who leverage sockpuppet accounts to submit proposals, friends to submit proposals, or any similar “act of bad faith” will be disqualified.
 SDF has the right to withhold awards from participants who have abused these eligibility requirements.

 Participants who create fake accounts to bypass the above rules will be disqualified.
 This is regardless of whether or not they win a round.

+What we're looking for is organic, genuine interest and discussion around your project.
+Foster and encourage that.
+Be kind and supportive to your fellow competitors.

+Please feel free to share direct entry links with your own community but please don’t mass-message strangers or attempt to "game" the system in any way.
+People should upvote things they genuinely like or find interesting, not because they were peer pressured or incentivized to do so.

 If you suspect foul play and would like SDF to investigate, or if you have suggestions for future rounds of the community fund, please [fill out this form](https://stellarform.typeform.com/to/wIaj2S).